mattermost/mattermost-handbook/operations/customer-success/README.md

    - **Comments:** Details of the call or meeting.
  7. Select **Save**.

+ ##### Non Licensed Customers - Account Exists in Salesforce
+1. Search for an account in Salesforce.
+Select the account from the drop-down menu.
+2. If the Account exists, click on the account.
+3. Hover over contacts to check that customer contact from the call exists.
+If the contact does not exist, select the “new” button to create contact.
+4. Fill out the following fields and select Save.
+  - **First Name**
+  - **Last Name**
+  - **Email**
+  - **Check “Email Opt-Out”**
+  - **Check “Marketing Suspend”**
+5. Hover over activity history.
+Select “log a call” in the upper right-hand side of the screen.
+6. Fill in the highlighted sections.
+Select “Customer Feedback” as sub-type.
+7. Select Save.

+##### Non Licensed Customers - Account Does Not Exist in Salesforce
+1. Search for Account “Hold Public” in the search bar and select the account in the dropdown.
+2. Hover over contacts and select the “new” button to create contact.
+3. Fill out the following fields and select Save.
+  - **First Name**
+  - **Last Name**
+  - **Email**
+  - **Check “Email Opt-Out”**
+  - **Check “Marketing Suspend”**
+4. Hover over activity history.
+Select “log a call” in the upper right-hand side of the screen.
+5. Fill in the highlighted sections.
+Select “Customer Feedback” as sub-type.
+6. Select Save.

  _Note: Salesforce Customer Feedback calls are pushed through Zapier into ProductBoard and the Internal Customer Feedback Channel in Mattermost._

 ### Customer Reference